abhijit0/Sanjaya/README.md

 - Although results are not entirely accurate, they are semantically somehow closer to actual depiction of scenes
 - The model is relatively simple (Single LSTM layer with 256 units) for language modelling also the dataset is not sufficient enough to cover all types of scenarios
 - Aim of the project was to formulate a general idea on how a video captioning bot can be built using already available Image captioning models for efficiency.
 - However, there is always room for improvement.
-I will be continously working on imrpving the bot.
-I alo welcome anyone interested to contribute to this project :)
+I will be continously working on imrpoving the bot.
+I also welcome anyone interested to contribute to this project :)